 THE HONESLAW CHRONICLE (the twice-yearly journal of the H&DHS) is published in March (Spring) and August (Autumn) each year and is sent to all members of the society.

-The Spring 2016 issue of the Honeslaw Chronicle (to be sent to members in March 2016) contains articles on:
+The Autumn 2016 issue of the Honeslaw Chronicle (to be sent to members in late-August) contains articles on:

 - Moving Millions (part 2) Hounslow’s place in the history of public transport in London since Victorian times; by James Marshall [The Piccadilly Line airport extension; Chiswick Bus Works and the Routemaster; Charles Holden’s stations on the Piccadilly Line Hounslow extension and a new Hounslow East station for the 21st century]